Apple Brown Betty is an apple pie without the crust. The recipe was developed during America’s colonial times and has survived, so it must be good!

-Don here.
-October is National Apple Month and today, October 5, is Apple Brown Betty Day, both good excuses for making this sweet dessert.
+October is National Apple Month and October 5 is Apple Brown Betty Day, both good excuses for making this sweet dessert.
 Brown Betty is a traditional way to serve fruit dessert—Apple Brown Betty, Blueberry Brown Betty, Peach Brown Betty—you get the idea.
 It’s similar to a fruit pie but much simpler since you won’t need to make a crust.
 The top crust is made from small cubes of bread, toasted in butter, with walnuts added.

 What You Need